Sourdough Pie Crust

 6. Transfer the dough and any remaining bits in the bowl to a clean work surface and press them together with the palm of your hand.

-7. When most of the dry bits are incorporated, lightly flour your work surface then gently press or roll the dough into a disk, about 1/2" thick or 6" to 7" in diameter.
+7. When most of the dry bits are incorporated, lightly flour your work surface then gently press or roll the dough into a disk about 1/2" thick or 6" to 7" in diameter.
 Cover and chill the dough for at least 20 minutes.

-8. After chilling, roll the dough into a 13" circle and fill as desired or prebake.
+8. After chilling, roll the dough into a 13" round and fill as desired or prebake.
 Alternatively, wrap the disk well and refrigerate for up 2 days or freeze for up to 2 months (thaw overnight in the refrigerator before using).
 If the dough has been refrigerated longer than 30 minutes, allow it to warm at room temperature for 10 to 15 minutes before rolling.

 Tips from our Bakers